sandhiya-git-hub/Newsauth/README.md

 Multi-language support

-Explainable AI for predictions
+Explainable AI (model reasoning)

-Author
+👩‍💻 Author
 Sandhiya
-Fake News Detection System (NEWSAUTH)
+Fake News Detection System – NEWSAUTH
-Machine Learning and NLP Project
+Machine Learning & NLP Project

-License
+📜 License
 This project is intended for educational and academic use only.